 1 Special Eurobarometer 437.
-Available at: https://data.europa.eu/euodp/data/dataset/S2077_83_4_437_ENG the EU to make equality a central part of the Agenda, focusing particularly on finally ensuring the adoption of anti-discrimination legislation protecting persons with disabilities in all fields, and promoting equality and non-discrimination, and
+Available at: https://data.europa.eu/euodp/data/dataset/S2077_83_4_437_ENG

+We are therefore calling on the on the EU to make equality a central part of the Agenda, focusing particularly on finally ensuring the adoption of anti-discrimination legislation protecting persons with disabilities in all fields, and promoting equality and non-discrimination, and accessibility through the use of EU funds.